Have 2 days to spare in Northern Italy? Or perhaps you are looking for a unique day trip from Milan?

 Directions to/from Bergamo Airport

 To access Bergamo directly from Bergamo city airport, you can take a direct bus to the Bergamo centre (it stops near the train station) or directly into the old town.
-Buses run approximately 20 minutes.
+Buses run approximately every 20 minutes.
 It takes only 15-minutes!

 Alternatively, you can take a taxi or Uber.
 It will take 15-minutes from Bergamo centre to the airport by taxi.